 - Even if the fixed interest rate reduces after an announcement from the Government or Reserve Bank of India (RBI), it doesn’t affect the loans already borrowed using the previous interest rate.
 The borrower will have to continue repayment at the higher interest rate even after a rate cut.

-- Many a times, the fixed rate of interest is only valid for a couple of years.
-In that case, once this period is over, the interest rate will get revised according to the ongoing rate.
-This might not be a beneficial plan in the long run.
+- Many a times, the fixed rate of interest is only valid for a couple of years after which the interest rate gets revised according to the ongoing rate.

 Why choose a Fixed Interest Rate?

 These are some of the scenarios in which a fixed rate of interest may be beneficial for you:

 - You prefer a fixed repayment schedule and are comfortable paying the current interest amount.
 You should ensure that your monthly installment isn’t more than 30% of your net monthly salary.

 - You foresee a rise in the interest rate in the future and, therefore, want to ensure that your interest amount doesn’t increase more than what you are currently paying.
 In such a scenario, the fixed interest rate can be used to lock in the current rate of interest being offered by the lender.

 - In cases where there has been a decline in the interest rates and it is likely to remain the same for a few more years.